Epyon01P/hasstutorial/README.md

 Now make a Python altinstall using the latetst Python version, as described in [Upgrading Python](#upgrading-python).

 Afterwards, follow the instructions at [Installing Home Assistant Core](#installing-home-assistant-core) again, starting from the point just after where you create the *homeassistant* user.
 You can also skip the installation of rust.

+#### Moving the Home Assistant database to another location
+Home Assistant stores a history of all state changes (sensor readings, button presses etc) in its internal database `home-assistant_v2.db`.
+By default, the recorder stores the sensor data for 10 days, but you can change this in the configuration of the recorder component.
+If you have a lot of sensors, Home Assistant will frequently write to its database, which is by default located in the configuration directory (in our case `/home/homeassistant/.homeassistant/`).
+If you are using a Pi, this means the database is located on the SD card.
+While SD cards have improved a lot the past five years, and newer versions of Raspberry Pi OS combine writes into single operations, SD cards still have a limit on the amount of write operations before they fail.
+It might therefore be interesting to move the database file to external storage, like a USB stick.
+This, too, has a finite amount of write cycles, but if the stick fails you simply replace it.
+If the SD card fails, you need to start over completely.

+In this part of the tutorial, we will move the database file to a USB sticK.
+Start by inserting the USB stick in the Pi.
+Then start the parted tool to identify and format it.

+`sudo parted`

+Find your USB stick by typing the following command, followed by enter.

+`print all`

+You should see at least two disks.
+One should be your USB stick (we will assume it's /dev/sda), the other your SD card (something like /dev/mmcblk0).

+Select the USB stick with (be sure to use the correct designation of your USB drive)

+`select /dev/sda`

+Make sure the correct drive is selected by typing:

+`print`

+Read the output carefully to confirm you have selected the USB stick (e.g. check the disk size.

+Now wipe the stick and create a new partition.
+Warning: this will completely erase all data on the USB.

+`mklabel gpt`

+Answer "Y" to the prompt.
+Check the results with:

+`print`

+The header should now say that the partition table type is "gpt", and there should be no partitions on it.
+Now create one big partition with

+`mkpart primary 0GB 100%`

+Then quit parted by typing

+`q`

+You can ignore the warning about updating /etc/fstab, we will get to that.
+First we need to set the file system of the stick as ext4, which is the default file system of Linux.

+`sudo mkfs.ext4 /dev/sda1`

+Now we will create a mount point.
+This is the directory where our external storage will appear within the Linux file structure.

+`sudo mkdir -p /data/`

+Mount it temporarily for now.

+`sudo mount /dev/sda1 /data`

+From now on, you can store or retrieve data on the /data directory, which will actually be your USB stick.
+Lets make a dedicated directory there for Home Assistant.

+`sudo mkdir -p /data/homeassistant`

+Set the permissions so our homeassistant user can use the directory.

+`sudo chown homeassistant:homeassistant /data/homeassistant`

+Make sure the directory is writeable:

+`sudo chmod -R g+w /data/homeassistant`

+Our external storage is now mounted temporarily, meaning you would need to remount it after every reboot.
+We want to mount it automatically.
+We first need to find the unique identifier of our USB stick for this.

+`sudo blkid /dev/sda1`

+Here you should see your USB stick with its unique UID.
+Copy the `UUID=...` and add to /etc/fstab, which is the file containing the automount instructions.

+`sudo nano /etc/fstab`

+Add this line (replace UUID):

+`UUID=094481c3-e443-405b-a636-40c2902ffbaf /data ext4 defaults,noatime 0 2`

+Save and exit the file.
+Test it:

+`sudo mount -a`

+Confirm it's mounted:

+`df -h | grep /data`

 ## Installing additional tools
 ### Mosquitto MQTT broker